mlswg/mls-protocol/draft-ietf-mls-protocol.md

   L is the leftmost empty leaf.
 Otherwise, the tree is extended to the right by one leaf node and L is the new leaf.

-* For each non-blank intermediate node along the path from the leaf L to the root, add L's leaf index to the `unmerged_leaves` list for the node.

-* Set the leaf node L to a new node containing the LeafNode object carried in the `leaf_node` field of the KeyPackage in the Add.
+* Set the leaf node L to a new node containing the LeafNode object carried in the `leaf_node` field of the KeyPackage in the Add, and set the `add_epoch` field to the current epoch.

 ### Update